Future Military Homeowners

 Home sale volumes change every year.
 For instance, existing home sales topped 7 million units in 2005.
 But that was a record created by the availability of toxic loans which would soon lead to millions of foreclosures.
 Alternatively, VA loans were not at all popular during the go-go years of real estate – the program only had 161,000 loans in 2005, a number well below the average for the previous 20 years.

-So perhaps cranking up real estate volume is not be the best financial option if it means that perilous financing is needed to artificially boost home sales.
+So perhaps cranking up real estate volume is not the best financial option if it means that perilous financing is needed to artificially boost home sales.

 VA Keeps Standards